neurobiologylab-umass/dlc-based-behavioral-analysis/README.md

     deeplabcut.launch_dlc()
     ```

-Your command prompt should look like this:
+Your command prompt should appear as:

     ```
     (DEEPLABCUT) C:\Users\YourUserName>ipython